-The council might decide you're intentionally homeless if you pay non-priority debts such as credit cards before your rent or mortgage.
+The council might decide you're intentionally homeless if you prioritise other debts (such as credit cards) over your rent or mortgage.

 Benefit problems and delays

-You shouldn't be found intentionally homeless if your arrears were caused by the benefit system.
+You shouldn't be found intentionally homeless if your arrears were caused by failures of the benefit system.

-You'll need to show that you claimed benefits promptly, chased up any delays and paid what you could afford while waiting for benefit payments to start.
+You need to show that you claimed promptly, chased up any delays and paid what you could afford until benefit payments started.

 Illness and disability

-You shouldn't be found intentionally homeless if you lost your home because of arrears caused by:
+You shouldn't be found intentionally homeless if arrears were caused by: